ericavi8tor/openhab/README.md

-# dockerapp-openhab
-OpenHab Docker for UnRaid
+# OpenHAB 1.8.1 for UnRAID

+OpenHAB 1.8.1 for UnRAID

+Built on Phusion 0.9.16